devsecopsgirl/internship-appsecco/docs/docker.md

 ## Objective

-This section aims to implement the application SuiteCRM through Docker and deploy it through pipeline.
+This section aims to implement the application SuiteCRM through Docker and deploy it through a pipeline.
 Solution to the first point of the [problem statement](https://intern-appsecco.netlify.app/problem-statement/) under Task 2.

 ## Docker

 An open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.
-In simple, Docker is a tool that allows developers, sys-admins etc. to deploy applications in a sandbox (which in docker world we call it containers) to run over the host operating system.
+In simple, Docker is a tool that allows developers, sys-admins, etc. to deploy applications in a sandbox (which in docker world we call it containers) to run over the host operating system.
 For Docker commands follow this [link](https://github.com/wsargent/docker-cheat-sheet#dockerfile).
-Before installation, lets talk about little bit about container, image and Dockerfile as we will come across these terms further:
+Before installation, let's talk about a little bit about container, image, and Dockerfile as we will come across these terms further:

 * Container - A container is a running instance of an image.
-* Image - An image is a unit that contains everything ( the code, libraries, environments variables and configuration files) that our service requires to run.
+* Image - An image is a unit that contains everything ( the code, libraries, environments variables, and configuration files) that our service requires to run.
-* Dockerfile - Just assume it as a blueprint for creating a Docker images, it can inherit from other containers, define what software to install and what commands to run.
+* Dockerfile - Just assume it as a blueprint for creating Docker images, it can inherit from other containers, define what software to install and what commands to run.

 ## Dockerfile

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using `docker build` users can create an automated build that executes several command-line instructions in succession.For more details on Dockerfile I refer this official link of docker(https://docs.docker.com/engine/reference/builder/)
+Using `docker build` users can create an automated build that executes several command-line instructions in succession.
+For more details on Dockerfile, I refer this official link of docker(https://docs.docker.com/engine/reference/builder/)

-I started with building a dockerfile in which I implemented a php image because SuiteCRM is PHP based application.
+I started with building a dockerfile in which I implemented a PHP image because SuiteCRM is a PHP based application.
 I copied the image from dockerhub of [php](https://hub.docker.com/_/php)

 ### Apache Installation